 “The service numbers were a disappointment, and Draghi’s comments continue to keep Europe’s economic health top of mind,” Joel Levington, managing director of corporate credit at Brookfield Investment Management Inc. in New York said.
 “That’s a cocktail which pushes risk measurements higher.”

 The median forecast of 74 economists surveyed by Bloomberg News called for a decrease to 55.3 in the non-manufacturing gauge.
 Readings above 50 signal expansion.

 Credit-default swaps on General Motors Co.
-(GM) dropped by as much as 21 basis points to a mid-price of 308.5 basis points as the company reported earnings that beat analyst estimates.
+(GM:US) dropped by as much as 21 basis points to a mid-price of 308.5 basis points as the company reported earnings that beat analyst estimates.
 The contracts tied to the world’s largest automaker climbed later in the day to be unchanged at 329.5 basis points, according to CMA, which is owned by CME Group Inc.

 GM, which is rated one level below investment-grade by Standard & Poor’s and Moody’s Investors Service, may be in line for a step up after Ford Motor Co. was raised to high grade by Fitch Ratings on April 24.
 The automaker reported first-quarter profit, excluding some items, of 93 cents a share, which beat the 85-cent average estimate of 16 analysts surveyed by Bloomberg.

 “You are going to see many more rising stars in the automotive industry,” Eric Selle, a JPMorgan Chase & Co. credit analyst, said in a telephone interview before the earnings report.
 “There are pluses and minuses on GM and Ford, but when you look at it, both have investment-grade credit profiles.”

 Default swaps on GM have fallen from a high of 490 basis points at the start of the year, while swaps on Ford have declined by 136.4 basis points as of 5:01 p.m., CMA prices show.